ball TYPE H

 - Clear

-The Ball Type H pendant light was designed by
+The Ball Type H pendant lamp was designed by

 Verner Panton

-Verner Panton is one of the most inspiring designers of the 20th century.
-With his avant-garde designs using modern materials, the Danish-born designer was far ahead of his time.
-The architect and Designer created houses, furniture, lights, textiles and everyday objects.
+Verner Panton is among the most inspiring designers of the 20th century.
+With avant-garde designs using modern materials, the Danish-born designer was far ahead of his time.
+The architect and designer created houses, furniture, lighting, textiles, and everyday objects.